-We asked Sam Best of Smithycroft Secondary School the following questions.
+We asked Samuel Best of Smithycroft Secondary School the following questions.

 The school is part of a wider Learning Community with six associated primaries, five nurseries, and two ASL schools.
 It serves the communities of Blackhill, Carntyne, Riddrie, Craigend, Garthamlock, Provanmill, Ruchazie, and Cranhill, with 71% of our pupils residing in SIMD 1 and 2.
 We run an Attainment Support Centre facility to help pupils engage more fully with the curriculum and school life.

-Smithycroft works with a variety of partners in Higher and Further Education, with 39% of our young people entering Higher Education this year, and is committed to building positive outcomes for all of our pupils.
+Smithycroft works with a variety of partners in Higher and Further Education and is committed to building positive outcomes for all of our pupils.

 Scots is the natural first language of many of our pupils and it has been a great reward to see the curriculum unlock for a class once they realise their knowledge of Scots is an asset.
 We have seen not only positive academic achievement, resulting in progress closing the attainment gap, but also an increase in our pupils’ confidence and enjoyment of learning and school.
 Furthermore, engaging with the vibrant Scots cultural scene in Glasgow and wider beyond has been extremely rewarding and exciting to play a part in.